developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 ## New in EHS 3.0

-* **Support added for Android 8.1 Oreo**
+* **Support added for devices running Android 8.1 Oreo**

-Upgrade from Android Nougat to Oreo:  When a device running on Android Nougat (except TC20/TC25 N) is upgraded to Android Oreo, it�s mandatory to uninstall the existing EHS version, which is of type A and install EHS type B apk; EHS_030001_B.apk, that targets Oreo.
-This is due to EHS apk flavor difference that supports Android N and O devices except TC20/TC25 N.
+* **Foreground services can now be auto-launched** in devices running Oreo.

 **Important Note for all Nougat-to-Oreo upgrades <u>except TC20/TC25</u>**: When upgrading a device from Nougat to Oreo, <u>the Nougat version of EHS must be removed</u> and the Oreo version installed.
-Config files are forward-compatible but the .apk files are not.
+Config files, which are forward-compatible, persist on the device during this process; settings are re-applied automatically the next time EHS starts.

 ### Device Support